quantumjim/Quantum-information-course-Basel/README.md

 * Lecture 8: This week we start on quantum algorithms with the QFT and phase estimation.
 Based on [these lecture notes](Lecture8_Quantum_Algorithms.pdf).

+* Lecture 9: Building on last week we show how to do a classical subroutine on a quantum computer and use it in Shor's algorithm.
+Based on [these lecture notes](Lecture9_MoreQuantum_Algorithms.pdf).

 ## Exercises

 The original Jupyter notebooks for the exercises can be found in this repository.
 The web-hosted versions can be found below.